 Information systems manager

-Overseeing the technicians, programmers and database administrators, you'll be responsible for managing a company's computer systems.
+Overseeing technicians, programmers and database administrators, you'll be responsible for managing a company's computer systems.
 Before becoming a manager, you'll first need to gain experience in areas such as technical support and operations.
-The salary reflects the value of experience and you can expect to earn between £40,000 and £60,000.

-Security maintenance and upgrade work will happen outside of office hours so you should expect to work unsocial hours.
-You could also be called out at any time to fix a major problem and work longer hours at the critical points of a project.
+Security maintenance and upgrade work happen outside of office hours so expect to work unsocial hours.
+You could also be called out to fix a major problem and work longer hours at the critical points of a project.

 Find out what skills you'll need to be an information systems manager.